 A.P [ Andhra Pradesh] BOE-2010 Paper-2 Solutions Part -2

-Hi all my APP ( Ask Power Plant) readers I hope everything gonna be all right.
-I got many requests from my readers about who appeared in the BOE [ Boiler OPeration Engineering ] exam this year for the past couple of months. so as per looking into their request I started working on their request and start writing articles on BOE PAST EXAM PAPERS SOLUTIONS so today I write about A.P (ANDHRA PRADESH BOE -2010 EXAM PAPERS SOLUTIONS PART-2 this article helps those readers who want to give BOE exam in this year as well as who preparing for BOE examination for upcoming BOE exam which conducting by different-2 states. this article also helps for those who wants to give viva-voce for BOE examination and also for who face the job interview for power plant hire. so let us discuss A.P (ANDHRA PRADESH BOE -2010 EXAM PAPERS SOLUTIONS PART-2 .
+Hi, all my APP ( Ask Power Plant) readers; I hope everything gonna be all right.
+I got many requests from my readers about who appeared in the BOE [ Boiler OPeration Engineering ] exam this year in the past few months.
+So, looking into their request, I started working on their request and writing articles on BOE PAST EXAM PAPERS SOLUTIONS.
+So today I am writing about A.P (ANDHRA PRADESH BOE -2010 EXAM PAPERS SOLUTIONS PART-2 this article helps those readers who want to take the BOE exam this year as well as those who are preparing for the BOE examination for the upcoming BOE exam which is conducted different-2 states.
+This article also helps those who want to give viva voce for the BOE examination and those who face a job interview for a power plant hire.
+So let us discuss A.P (ANDHRA PRADESH BOE -2010 EXAM PAPERS SOLUTIONS PART-2.

 3. a) what is meant by purging?
 What is the procedure for purging?

-Answer: Boiler Purging: Purging is the furnace cleaning process of any boiler in which incombustible remaining gases are being removed.
-Fresh start-up of any boiler required purging because there are huge chances of explosion during the boiler start-up due to remaining gases being balanced after the stoppage of any boiler.
-Boiler purging is being carried out during stoppage and starting up of boiler.
+Answer: Boiler Purging: Purging is the furnace cleaning process of any boiler in which incombustible remaining gases are removed.
+Fresh start-up of any boiler requires purging because there are vast chances of explosion during the boiler start-up due to remaining gases being balanced after the stoppage of any boiler.
+Boiler purging is being carried out during stoppage and starting up of the boiler.

 The procedure of boiler purging